yahzoos/CS-StratBook/README.md

  This tab has all the nades selected from the previous tab.

- Write a name for the new annoation file (make sure to end with .txt)
+ Write a name for the new annotation file (make sure to end with .txt)

 # Using the annotation files